 Risks are only accepted within limits derived from aspects of the risk-bearing ability to achieve adequate returns, taking into account risk/earning factors.
-In particular this prevents risks that could threaten the continuity of the business model.
+In particular, this prevents risks that could threaten the continuity of the business model.

 The Executive Board defines the risk capital based on business policy targets and controls the risk profile in an appropriate ratio to the risk coverage fund.
-The focus is on the key risks for the MLP Financial Holding Group, which are identified at least once a year within the scope of a risk inventory (risk profile) performed throughout the Group.
-Here, the key risk indicators determined using standardized procedures are compared against threshold values applied throughout the Group.
-The Group-wide risk profile represents the basis for both risk capital management and the risk management and controlling processes.
-With reference to the minimum requirements of risk management systems (MaRisk), we take into account the proportionality principle with regard to implementation of § 25a of the German Banking Act (KWG).
+The focus is on the key risks for MLP Financial Holding Group, which are identified at least once a year within the scope of a risk inventory (risk profile) performed throughout the Group.
+Here, the key risk indicators determined using standardised procedures are compared with threshold values applied throughout the Group.
+The Group-wide risk

+Risk capital management risk-bearing ability profile represents the basis for both risk capital management and the risk management and controlling processes.
+With reference to the minimum requirements of risk management systems (MaRisk), we take into account the proportionality principle with regard to implementation of Section 25a of the German Banking Act (KWG).

 The key risk types of counterparty default, market price, liquidity and operational risks are in particular quantified within the scope of the risk-bearing ability.
-The strategic risks and reputation risks (other risks) also represent significant risk types, although these are currently not quantified.
-These are incorporated via additional buffers when calculating the risk bearing ability.
+The general business risks and reputation risks (other risks) also represent significant risk types, although they are currently not quantified.
+Amongst other things, they are taken into account when calculating the risk-bearing ability in the form of additional buffers.